 Grounds for Permanent Exclusion

-There will be four grounds on which the Head Teacher may consider permanent exclusion appropriate:
+There are six grounds on which the Head Teacher may consider permanent exclusion appropriate, such as:

 Procedures and definitions